Jones polynomial: Link with Khovanov homology

 In 2000 Mikhail Khovanov constructed a certain chain complex for knots and links and showed that the homology induced from it is a knot invariant (see Khovanov homology).
 The Jones polynomial is described as the Euler characteristic for this homology.

 Detection of the unknot

 The simplest link with the same Jones polynomial as the unlink.
 The black and red components are a trefoil and figure-eight knot respectively.

 It is an open question whether there is a nontrivial knot with Jones polynomial equal to that of the unknot.
 It is known that there are nontrivial links with Jones polynomial equal to that of the corresponding unlinks by the work of Morwen Thistlethwaite.
 The simplest such example has 15 essential crossings and consists of a trefoil knot linked to a figure-eight knot.
+Every prime knot with up to 24 crossings, of which there are over three hundred million, is known to have a non-trivial Jones polynomial.
+This was determined by computing the Jones polynomial of several trillion knot diagrams, and verifying those diagrams with trivial Jones polynomials corresponded to trivial knots.
 It was shown by Kronheimer and Mrowka that there is no nontrivial knot with Khovanov homology equal to that of the unknot.
+While no nontrivial knot is known to have the same Jones polynomial as the unknot, two or more knots may have the same Jones polynomial and require other invariants to distinguish them.
+Examples include the Conway knot and the Kinoshita-Terasaka knot, with 11 crossings.